FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 ## Features

-- Create Account - First time users must create an account and provide informations in order to have access.
+- Create Account - first time users must create an account and provide information to have access
 - Log in
+- Recover password
+- Edit profile information
-- Access Menu - view the products that are for sell,
+- Access Menu - view the products that are for sell
+- Add an item to the shopping cart
+- Remove an item to the shopping cart
+- Complete a purchase
+- Create a sales ad
+- Edit a sales ad
+- Delete a sales ad
+- Search - search for specific products
+- User Messaging
+- FAQ Section

 ## Dependencies